 //.env DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=avatarimageupload DB_USERNAME=root DB_PASSWORD=

-Next, Laravel provides a quick way to scaffold all of the routes and views you need for authentication using one simple command:
+Laravel provides a quick way to scaffold all of the routes and views you need for authentication using one simple command:

 php artisan make:auth

-This command should be applied to new applications and install a layout view, registration and login views, and routes to all authentication end-points.
+This command should be applied to new applications and install a layout view, registration and login views, and routes to all authentication endpoints.

-Step 3: Modify User Registration Form
+Step 3: Modify the User Registration Form

-Now we can add an avatar in resources >> views >> auth >> register.blade.php file.
+We can add an avatar in resources >> views >> auth >> register.blade.php file.

 <!-- register.blade.php --> <div class="form-group row"> <label for="avatar" class="col-md-4 col-form-label text-md-right">{{ __('Avatar (optional)') }}</label> <div class="col-md-6"> <input id="avatar" type="file" class="form-control" name="avatar"> </div> </div>